Inland Rail

-Inland Rail is a 1600 km railway line under construction in Australia, and currently Australia's largest infrastructure project.
-Once complete, it will connect Melbourne and Brisbane along a new route inland through Victoria, New South Wales and Queensland that allows for the use of double-stacked freight trains.
-The line is designed for freight, although passenger services could apply for the right to use it as well.

-Construction of the line is divided into 13 projects, with 600 km of new track to be built and 1000 km of existing track to be upgraded or modified.
-Inland Rail Pty Ltd, a subsidiary of Australian Rail Track Corporation (ARTC), is constructing the rail line on behalf of the Australian Government.
+Inland Rail is an Australian rail infrastructure project currently under construction and partially shelved.
+It was intended to facilitate long-distance rail freight transport with double-stacked freight trains, improving capacity and inter-state connections in eastern Australia.

+The project was initially conceived of as a 1,600 km direct link between Melbourne and Brisbane via inland New South Wales.
+Construction commenced in 2018, and to date upgrades to several existing sections of railway line in New South Wales have been completed.
+The project is being led by Inland Rail Pty Ltd, a subsidiary of the government-owned Australian Rail Track Corporation.

+Following an independent review of the project in 2022–23, work is continuing on the route from Parkes, in Central West New South Wales, southward to Melbourne, targeting a planned completion date of 2027.
+A route north of Parkes, intended to continue through to Brisbane, has been planned but shelved indefinitely due to a lack of government funding commitment and escalating costs.

 History

 Early proposals

 In 1889, a proposed standard gauge and partly mixed gauge line from Brisbane via Rosewood, Warwick and Wallangarra shortened the distance between Brisbane and Sydney by 55 mi.

 In the 20th century, several proposals were made for an inland railway route connecting the east coast of Australia.
 In 1915, Prime Minister Andrew Fisher proposed a "strategic railway" connecting the South Australian city of Port Augusta to Brisbane, with connections to the New South Wales railway network, at an estimated cost of A£6,500,000.
 In 1979, TNT founder Ken Thomas proposed a route connecting Brisbane to Melbourne via Wallangarra, Orange and Albury, with possible connections to Adelaide and Perth.